VirtusLab/scala-cli/website/docs/reference/cli-options.md

 #### `--deb`

-Build debian package, available only on linux
+Build Debian package, available only on Linux

 #### `--dmg`